Stir It Up: Haddaway version

-In 1994, Trinidadian-German Eurodance artist Haddaway released his version of "Stir It Up" as the second single from his debut album, The Album (1993).
+In 1994, Trinidadian-German Eurodance artist Haddaway released his version of "Stir It Up" as the third single from his debut album, The Album (1993).
 It was only released in the US.

 Critical reception

 Troy J. Augusto from Cash Box wrote, "Hot new Arista singer (where have we heard that one before?)
 Haddaway looks to recover from the disappointment of last single, 'Life', with this solid cover of one of Bob Marley's most beloved songs.
 The cut's producers add a contemporary, almost techno-pop feel to the song (Marley's surely bumpin' in his grave!), but the tune's solid arrangement and Haddaway's likable voice translate to a crossover hit waiting to happen.
 Hit radio will stir it up soon."